nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-cluster-security.md

 * Sicurezza da nodo a nodo
 * Sicurezza da client a nodo
-* Controllo degli accessi in base al ruolo
+* Controllo degli accessi in base al ruolo Service Fabric

 ## <a name="node-to-node-security"></a>Sicurezza da nodo a nodo